EsbenSkipper/Trifork_-presentation/project/README.md

 *decision of what to do* from your `if/elif` into the model, while the *doing* stays in the same pandas functions.

-### What a head-to-head run showed

-Given the same questions on the same data, the two produce **identical numbers** (same pandas core).
-The differences are all in *control and safety*: the tool-calling bot refuses a cross-customer request structurally and lets the model drive multi-turn flows; the router is more predictable but you must hand-code every branch and every state transition.

 ### How many API calls per turn?

 The same tradeoff shows up in the **API bill**.
 In the router, only three